chem454/chem454.github.io/docs/programming/arduino/03-temperature.md

 3. Use a jumper wire to connect one side of the sensor to Vin/5V on the Teensy (side 1).

-4. Connect the other side (side 2) of the sensor to a 10 kilo-ohm (k$\Omega$) resistor, and then connect the other side of the resistor to ground (GND on the Teensy).
+4. Connect the other side (side 2) of the sensor to a 10 k$\Omega$ resistor, and then connect the other side of the resistor to ground (GND on the Teensy).
 You may need to use a jumper wire to connect the resistor to GND.

 5. Use a jumper wire to connect side 2 of the sensor to an analog input on the Teensy.
 In the example below, pin A0 is used.